PlaidCloud/website/content/en/docs/concepts/services-networking/dual-stack.md

 ## Prerequisites

-The following prerequisites are needed in order to utilize IPv4/IPv6 dual-stack Kubernetes clusters:
+The following prerequisites are needed in order to utilize IPv4/IPv6 dual-stack PlaidCloud clusters:

-   * Kubernetes 1.20 or later
+   * PlaidCloud 1.20 or later
-     For information about using dual-stack services with earlier Kubernetes versions, refer to the documentation for that version of Kubernetes.
+     For information about using dual-stack services with earlier PlaidCloud versions, refer to the documentation for that version of PlaidCloud.
-   * Provider support for dual-stack networking (Cloud provider or otherwise must be able to provide Kubernetes nodes with routable IPv4/IPv6 network interfaces)
+   * Provider support for dual-stack networking (Cloud provider or otherwise must be able to provide PlaidCloud nodes with routable IPv4/IPv6 network interfaces)
    * A network plugin that supports dual-stack (such as Kubenet or Calico)

 ## Configure IPv4/IPv6 dual-stack